Nikolas Cruz trial: Key witnesses jurors won’t hear from after defence rested case

 The last defence witness called on 13 September was Dr Kenneth Jones, a leading expert in fetal alcohol spectrum disorders (FASD), who testified that Cruz meets the criteria for someone with behavioural and development problems caused by alcohol exposure in the womb.

-But with the defence now rested, there are a number of widely-anticipated witnesses featured on the witness list for Cruz’s team who jurors will now no longer hear from.
+But with the defence then resting, there are a number of widely-anticipated witnesses featured on the witness list for Cruz’s team who jurors will now no longer hear from.

 Here are some of the key witnesses who had been expected to testify: